 Do I Need a Visa

 So since Brexit, visas are required to work in France or other European countries if you are British.
-The best thing is to apply for jobs before you apply for your visa - having a job will ensure you get the visa and some companies will assist in the process too - it is new to the chalet companies at the moment, so they will be learning as they go!
-If you are European, no visa is required!
+The best thing is to apply for jobs before you apply for your visa - having a job will aid in you getting the visa and some companies will assist in the process too - it is new to the chalet companies at the moment and there is still hope that an agreement will be reached.
+If you hold a European passport, no visa is required!

 I have never cooked before - will I be able to manage the menu?

 We have often had complete beginners but by working in pairs, and with our help step by step, there is no reason why you cannot manage to learn and cook the menu, then go on to cook for large groups in a chalet with confidence and flair.

 For the course you will need clean trainers (just for indoors) or a shoe with a covered toe.
 Aprons are provided

 The other things to bring will depend on what activities you wish to pursue – swimsuit for water activities and pool, hiking boots….. you will be sent a full list if you decide on your activities in advance.
 Not all activities operate outside July and August so if you are coming in June or September check with me first to avoid disappointment.

 Soap is provided in the bathrooms so you just need to bring other toiletries although there is a small shop just 50m away.
 You will also need sun tan cream.